Facade Consultant, Founder

 Koltay Façades, Dubai

-We live in historic times, when technical limitation boundaries are pushed and architecture has gained larger freedom in realizing more complex designs within time and budget constraints.
-The presentation will lead the audience through practical high-rise facade system types, recent industry trends, and provide some examples of facade case studies to demonstrate how customized designs can translate to reality with the help of computer driven manufacturing methods.
-In addition to these developments, the use of custom shaped glass, bent metal members, freeform composite elements - the industry also benefits from utilizing higher efficiency in simpler geometries.
+Today, technical limitations boundaries are being challenged, and architecture has gained greater freedom in realizing more complex designs within time and budget constraints.
+The presentation navigates through practical high-rise facade system types, recent industry trends, and provides some examples of façade case studies to demonstrate how customized designs can translate to reality, with the help of computer-driven manufacturing methods.
+In addition to these developments, the use of custom-shaped glass, bent-metal members, and freeform composite elements is leading the industry to benefit from higher efficiency in simpler geometries.